Artificial Intelligence Cold War: New world order

 The AI Cold War heralds a new world order in geopolitics, according to Hemant Taneja and Fareed Zakaria.
 This new world order is a departure from the unipolar system dominated by the US.
 It is characterized by existence of two parallel digital ecosystems, ran by China and the US.

 In order to succeed countries that consider themselves as democracies are to align their technological ecosystems to that of the US, in a process labelled re-globalization.

+As of July 2026, the world is now divided into two camps on the Artificial Intelligence (AI) alliance viz., the Pax Silica led by the USA and the World Artificial Intelligence Cooperation Organization (WAICO) led by China.